-5.4.1 IMILAST storm 1: 22-29 May 1994
+5.2.1 IMILAST storm 1: 22-29 May 1994

 The first case study is an unnamed cyclone that occurred to the south of Australia during the austral winter in 1994.
 Cyclones are identified using an isovalue threshold of 0.45 and other parameter set to default values.
-The path traced by different tracking algorithms in the IMILAST comparison is shown in Figure 15.
+The path traced by different tracking algorithms in the IMILAST comparison is shown in Figure 5.7.
 The IMILAST study suggests that there was a large disagreement between the methods.
 Some tracks follow a path towards New Zealand while others turn to the south depending on the sensitivity of the algorithm towards handling of the splitting of the cyclone.
 Our method is able to capture the southern track as well as the extension of the track towards New Zealand.
 We do not explicitly show the split in the track because it is small in length and gets clustered into a single track.
-The evolution of
+The evolution of the minimum pressure over the life cycle of the cyclone is shown in Figure 5.7(c).
+The evolution captured by our algorithm is again similar to earlier algorithms.
+In particular, the re-intensification of the cyclone on May 26 is captured.

-Fig. 15.
-A track obtained near the Australian Bight due to a southern hemisphere storm (22-29 May, 1994). (a) A representative track obtained using our framework. (b) Comparison with tracks obtained from different algorithms reported in the IMILAST study [9].
+Figure 5.7: A track obtained near the Australian Bight due to a southern hemisphere storm (22-29 May, 1994). (a) A representative track obtained using our framework. (b) Comparison with tracks obtained from different algorithms reported in the IMILAST study [18].
 The track obtained using our framework is shown in blue.
 The slight upward shift in the track is due to difference in the resolution of the data used.
 Most tracks either capture eastward or southward movement of the cyclone, not both. (c) Core pressure evolution over the representative track (blue) is similar to the results from IMILAST.